 About IRB Review

-IRB Fees have changed (see the IRB Fee Policy).
+IRB Fees (see the IRB Fee Policy).

 - For questions concerning IRB fees or comments regarding the IRB Fee Policy, please contact David Holmgren at email@example.com.

 Certain categories of research involving human subjects qualify for exemption from the federal regulations for the protection of human subjects.
 Oregon Health and Sciences University (OHSU) is authorized by the federal government to determine whether studies qualify for this exemption.

 Expedited reviews may be carried out by the IRB Chair, an IRB Co-Chair or by one or more experienced reviewers designated by the Chair from among members of the IRB.
 Consultants may assist the IRB in the review of issues which require expertise beyond, or in addition to, that available on the IRB.